FrancisTocino/PhoneGap-Ring-Capture-Game/README.md

-# Juego demostracion de las capacidades del acelerometro para el Curso de MiriadaX (android 5+)
+# Demonstration game of the accelerometer capabilities for the MiriadaX Course (android 5+)

 ## Usage